 The race formats include sprint races and one-hour endurance races, which include compulsory pit stops and the option of two drivers.

-The NSW Production Touring Car Championship is divided up into eight classes:
+The NSW Production Touring Car Championship is divided up into nine classes:

 - Class A1 (High Performance Forced Induction)